 Get the iReady Kindergarten Math Practice Pack today and give your child the tools they need to excel on the adaptive iReady assessment.
 Expose them to a wide range of math concepts and difficulty levels, helping them master the foundational skills they'll need to thrive.

 A "good" score on the iReady Math Diagnostic test depends on the grade level of the student and their individual learning goals.
-Generally, a score that is above the 90th percentile is considered excellent.
+Generally, a good iReady math score that is above the 90th percentile is considered excellent.

 A good score would typically be: